Project-Trofos/trofos/docs/pages/rag_parse_pages/guide_project_management.markdown

 - **Epic**: Connects the ticket to a larger goal or feature.

 - **Story Points**: Estimates the effort required.
-For example, you can define 1 story point to be 4 hours of effort.
+For example, you can set 1 story point to be 4 hours of effort (Dr Ganesh defines story points as such!).

 - **Reporter**: The person who created the ticket.